nixworks/public/news/2017/08/7/godzilla-in-popular-culture-haruo-nakajima-who-portrayed-the-monster-godzilla-from-1954-to-1972-dies-at-the-age-of-88.md

 ### [2017-08-7](/news/2017/08/7/index.md)

-# Godzilla in popular culture.
-Haruo Nakajima, who portrayed the monster Godzilla from 1954 to 1972, dies at the age of 88.
+# Godzilla in popular culture: Haruo Nakajima, who portrayed the monster Godzilla from 1954 to 1972, dies at the age of 88.